rosiearasa/rosiearasa/README.md

 - 🔭 I’m currently working on ...
-    - junior year cs at BMC
+    - summer internship, projects and centuryblooms.com